tailcallhq/tailcall/rfcs/0001-generate-graphql-from-protobuf.md

 How to convert:

 - the name of the field should be converted to `camelCase` according to graphQL style guide and the way protobuf is converted from/to JSON
-- `optional` fields should be marked as nullable in graphql and non-nullable otherwise
+- since protobuf allows to omit values in most cases all of the generated fields should be nullable except for only of cases for scalars of output types since they would be populated on parsing from grpc in any case
+- `optional` doesn't affect output because of above
 - `repeated` should be converted as list
 - `map` see [Maps](#maps)